-(5) resid aration of Recyclable Materials.
-Occupants of single family and two- to four-unit lences, multiple-family dwellings and non-residential facilities and properties shall rate the following materials from postconsumer waste:
+(5) Separation of Recyclable Materials.
+Occupants of single family and two- to four-unit residences, multiple-family dwellings and non-residential facilities and properties shall separate the following materials from postconsumer waste:

 (a) Lead-acid batteries;

 (b) Major appliances;

 (c) Waste oil;

 (d) Yard waste;

 (e) Aluminum containers;

 (f) Bimetal containers;

 (g) Corrugated paper or other container board;

 (h) Foam polystyrene packaging;

 (i) Glass containers;

 (j) Magazines;

 (k) Newspaper;

 (1) Office paper;

 (m) Rigid plastic containers made of PETE, HDPE, PVC, LDPE, PP, PS and other resins or multiple resins;

 (n) Steel containers; and

 (o) Waste tires.

-(6) Aration, Requirements Exempted.
-The separation requirements of Section 8.1802(6) ot apply to the following:
+(6) Separation, Requirements Exempted.
+The separation requirements of Section 8.1802(6) do not apply to the following:

-- - Occupants of single family and two- to four-unit residences, multiple-family dwellings and non-residential facilities and properties that send their postconsumer waste to a processing facility licensed by the Wisconsin Department of Natural Resources that recovers the materials specified in Section 8.1802(6) from solid waste in as pure a form as is technically feasible. - Solid waste which is burned as a supplemental fuel at a facility if less than 30% of the (b) heat input to the facility is derived from the solid waste burned as supplemental fuel.
+(a) Occupants of single family and two- to four-unit residences, multiple-family dwellings and non-residential facilities and properties that send their postconsumer waste to a processing facility licensed by the Wisconsin Department of Natural Resources that

+as is technically feasible.

+recovers the materials specified in Section 8.1802(6) from solid waste in as pure a form

+Solid waste which is burned as a supplemental fuel at a facility if less than 30% of the heat input to the facility is derived from the solid waste burned as supplemental fuel.